molpopgen/fwdpy11/doc/pages/objectoverview.rst

     and :attr:`fwdpy11.DiploidPopulation.diploids` mostly behave as regular Python lists.
 However, they are actually C++ containers and some magic has been done to allow you to access their data very efficiently.

+These relationships are shown in Figure 1.
+The :math:`i^{th}` diploid's members `first` and `second` are *indexes* to the corresponding haploid genomes (black arrows with solid lines).
+Those :class:`fwdpy11.HaploidGenome` objects contain attributes :attr:`fwdpy11.HaploidGenome.mutations` and :attr:`fwdpy11.HaploidGenome.smutations`, which store *indexes* of neutral and selected mutations, respectively (solid and dashed purple lines).
+The mutations are instances of :class:`fwdpy11.Mutation`.

 Let's take a look at the population simulated in :ref:`introexample`.